BadBl00d/Digital-Effect-Pedal-/README.md

 - Inspiration from classic analog pedals such as wah-wah, fuzz, and tremolo.
 - Use of STM32F303-K8 microcontroller for audio processing.
 - 3D design tools: Inventor and PrusaSlicer for case design and manufacturing.

+## Possibilies of improvement
+- Modulate the code to make it cleaner.